zPhenomm/masterthesis/README.md

 - `GTSDB/`: Dataset on which the traffic sign detector has been trained.

 ### Running the project with Docker:
-- Build the image with: `docker build -t thesis .`
+- Build the image: `docker build -t thesis .`
-- To run the project: `docker run -it thesis`
+- Run the project and save results to a Docker volume: `docker run -it --name thesis-container -v thesis_results:/usr/src/app/results thesis`
+- Shutdown the Docker container: `docker stop thesis-container && docker rm thesis-container`
+- Copy the results to your system: `docker run --rm -v thesis_results:/usr/src/app/results -v /path/to/folder:/backup thesis cp -R /usr/src/app/results/. /backup`.
+Make sure to replace the `/path/to/folder` in the command with the desired output path on your system.